 Sailing time – While short Mediterranean cruises of less than seven days are a perfect introduction for cruise novices, be wary of those that offer a packed itinerary.
 Sailing down a tick-box list of destinations, overnighting in a different port can be a little joyless.
 The tight turnaround means onshore excursions or visits to a city such as Barcelona can be limited to just a few hours.
 For a more relaxing experience and chance to explore the Mediterranean, opt for a longer cruise of 14-nights.

 Ship size – Cruise ship size matters as it can impact the ports and tourist destinations you visit on your Mediterranean cruise.
 While Barcelona and Venice are undoubtedly must-sees, during the summer months visitors from all the docked cruises ships simply swelling the throng of tourists crowding the streets.
-Smaller ships can dock in smaller ports, offering a more off-the-beaten track itinerary.
+Smaller ships can dock in smaller ports, offering a more off-the-beaten-track itinerary.
 Check a Mediterranean cruise line’s itinerary carefully before booking.
-Some cruise destinations, such as Rome, actually involve docking at a port such as Civitavecchia and require a one-and-a-half hour coach trip to Italy’s capital – leaving precious little time for sightseeing.
+Some cruise destinations, such as Rome, actually involve docking at a port such as Civitavecchia and require a one-and-a-half-hour coach trip to Italy’s capital – leaving precious little time for sightseeing.

 Time of year – Peak season for Western Mediterranean cruises 2019 is April to October.
-Be aware that June to August are very busy, with full cruises that are booked early and packed ports that may make sightseeing less pleasurable.
+Be aware that June to August is very busy, with full cruises that are booked early and packed ports that may make sightseeing less pleasurable.
 Instead, consider a Western Mediterranean cruise in the shoulder periods of April or late-September onwards.
 They benefit from slightly cheaper cabins and fewer crowds.
 In winter, many cruise lines sail south to the Canaries, but all-year-round cruises are available.

 Western Mediterranean cruises – which cruise lines sail there?